 You driver can help.
 Depending on the time of day and the day of the week, the driver of your airport arrival transfer might be able to offer to take you to an alternative CADECA somewhere on the way to your guesthouse, where there is likely to be a smaller queue.

-Warning: The practice of short changing has been reported by travelers at the airport CADECA.
+Warning: The practice of short changing has been reported by travellers at the airport CADECA.
 It's advised to carefully count the CUCs you receive in front of the CADECA employee as soon as you receive them.

 More Cuba Airport Information